bebatut/galaxy-training-material-stats/results/transcriptomics.md

     - So far so good (*2019-08-08 00:00:00*)
     - That is more better if add R script (*2019-09-23 00:00:00*)
     - If it could come up in google searches a little more in the top list even without the search word galaxy (*2019-09-26 00:00:00*)
+    - its perfect (*2019-12-18 00:00:00*)
+    - It's not directly related to the tutorial, but plot cannot be generated : "Please update dplyr with `install.packages("dplyr")` and restart R".
+I dont' manage to solve this problem.
+I hope you could help me !
+Thanks (*2020-03-29 00:00:00*)
+    - nothing (*2020-04-20 00:00:00*)
+    - i like it so far.
+Everything was organised perfectly. (*2020-05-18 00:00:00*)

 - **Visualization of RNA-Seq results with heatmap2**
   - Pro:
     - we get through a lot of different tools (*2019-10-08 00:00:00*)
+    - Every step is explained properly and easy to follow. (*2020-05-18 00:00:00*)
+    - Detailed, organised and very easy to follow plus the additional questions and answers are good. (*2020-05-18 00:00:00*)
+    - It provides the step by step way to beginners to do and to understand the RNA-seq experiment and data analysis. (*2020-06-18 00:00:00*)
   - Con:
     - maybe it should be separated to 2 days, because it was a lot of stuff (*2019-10-08 00:00:00*)
+    - It was good.
+More explanation on when to choose along with explanation of different options available in drop downs (but for this, the ones interested can go to links to figure out details too) (*2020-05-18 00:00:00*)
+    - already very good. (*2020-06-18 00:00:00*)